scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 - % discovery teams reporting that a pre-discovery helped their discovery

 We should see this change
-- Pre-Discovery of more use to Discovery teams
+- pre-discovery of more use to discovery teams
 Or
-- Pre-Discovery of more use to Portfolio
+- pre-discovery of more use to portfolio
 Or
-- Pre-Discovery no longer used
+- pre-discovery no longer used
 Or
 - ???